 - Meet you at the hospital emergency room and stay with you during your visit

-- Provide information to help you make the best possible decisions for your situation
+- Provide information so you can make the best possible decisions for your situation

-- Advocate for your needs with the hospital staff
+- Advocate for your needs before, during, and after the exam

-- Talk with your family or friends about how to best support you
+- Talk with your family or friends who come to the hospital about how to best support you

 What services do medical advocates provide?